Flight simulator: Pilot training

 Most flight simulators are used primarily for flight training.
 The simplest simulators are used to practice basic cockpit procedures, such as processing emergency checklists, and for cockpit familiarization.
 They are also used for instrument flight training, for which the outside view is less important.
 Certain aircraft systems may or may not be simulated, and the aerodynamic model is usually extremely generic if present at all.
 Depending on the level of certification, instruments that would have moving indicators in a real aircraft may be implemented with a display.
 With more advanced displays, cockpit representation and motion systems, flight simulators can be used to credit different amount of flight hours towards a pilot license.

 Specific classes of simulators are also used for training other than obtaining initial license such as instrument rating revalidation, or most commonly obtaining type rating for specific kind of aircraft.

 Other uses

-During the aircraft design process, flight simulators can be used instead of performing some flight tests.
-Such "engineering flight simulators" can provide a fast way to find errors, reducing both the risks and the cost of development.
+During the aircraft design process, flight simulators can be used instead of performing actual flight tests.
+Such "engineering flight simulators" can provide a fast way to find errors, reducing both the risks and the cost of development significantly.
 Additionally, this allows use of extra measurement equipment that might be too large or otherwise impractical to include during onboard a real aircraft.
 Throughout different phases of the design process, different engineering simulators with various level of complexity are used.